This help page offers specific instructions on how to use the Dealio Toolbar

 A

-As covered in our privacy policy and terms of use, we do not intentionally collect any information which would uniquely identify a user such as name, location, etc. other than what is provided during normal operation of the toolbar (see our privacy policy for specifics).
-However, depending on how you use the toolbar, such as searching for your name, address, Social Security Number, or other items of personally identifiable information (PII), could result in you giving us sufficient information to uniquely identify you despite our efforts.
+As covered in our privacy policy and terms of use, we do not intentionally collect any information which would uniquely identify a user such as name, location, etc. other than what is provided during normal operation of the extension (see our privacy policy for specifics).
+However, depending on how you use the extension, such as searching for your name, address, Social Security Number, or other items of personally identifiable information (PII), could result in you giving us sufficient information to uniquely identify you despite our efforts.
 This problem was highlighted in 2006 with AOL's release of "anonymized" search data for research purposes, by which many individuals were able to be identified despite AOL's efforts.

 For more information on the AOL episode, PII in general, and the risks of self-identification, also known as "re-identification" please visit the Electronic Privacy Information Center.